Jolie123-si/404-Employees-Not-Found-Until-You-Select-/PL QUERIES IN PAIR.md

+---

-**📄 Employee SQL Analysis — Theoretical Breakdown**
+# 📄 Employee SQL Analysis — Theoretical Breakdown

 This document provides a descriptive and detailed explanation of the operations carried out in the **Employee Data Analysis** project using Oracle SQL.
-All SQL code logic is excluded here, with the focus on conceptual understanding.
+All SQL code logic is placed below, while the focus here remains on conceptual understanding.

 ---